-- 1. Go to Control Panel, then change the view of Control Panel from Category to Large icons or Small icons.
+- 1. Go to Control Panel, and then change the view of Control Panel from Category to Large icons or Small icons.

 - 2. Click Power Options.

 - 3. Follow the instructions on the screen.

-For more information, refer to the help information system of the program.
+For more information, see the Windows help information system.